-The first element of this piece which a reader is apt to notice when looking upon the text is the alternate spellings of words.
+The first element of this piece that a reader is apt to notice when looking at the text is the alternate spellings of words.
 William Barnes is best known for his use of dialectical writing.
-He was born in Dorset, England and utilized his native dialect, or the way he and others spoke, in his poems.
+He was born in Dorset, England, and utilized his native dialect, or the way he and others spoke, in his poems.
 He chose to write phonetically, this technique gives the poetic narratives a more realistic feeling.
 Read more poetry by William Barnes.

 While this is a very interesting way of writing, it can present a problem for modern readers who are not used to this kind of language.
 It is often helpful when reading dialect pieces to speak the words aloud.
 This will allow a reader to interpret their meaning easier than if one simply skimmed through the text.